-Shelley Gray was appointed as Member of the Commission on 26 September 2022.
-Shelley has 20 years' experience in the third sector in roles spanning engagement, policy and strategy development.
+Jim Farish was appointed as Member of the Commission on 26 September 2022.
+Jim Farish is currently a board member of the Risk third sector in roles spanning engagement, policy and strategy development.
 She is currently Head of Policy and Communications at Corra Foundation, where she focuses on human rights, diversity, equity and inclusion and racial justice.